AIS-Bonn/vp-suite/README.md

 1. Create a file `model_<your name>.py` in the folder `vp_suite/models`.
 2. Create a class that derives from `vp_suite.models.base_model.VideoPredictionModel` and override the things you need.
 3. Write your model code or import existing code so that the superclass interface is still served.
-If desired, you can implement a custom training loop iteration `train_iter(cfg, train_loader, optimizer, loss_provider, epoch)` that gets called instead of the default training loop iteration.
+   If desired, you can implement a custom training loop iteration `train_iter(self, config, loader, optimizer, loss_provider, epoch)` that gets called instead of the default training loop iteration.
-4. Write tests for your model (`test/test_models.py`) and register it in the `pred_models` dict of `vp_suite/models/factory.py`.
-5. Check training performance on different datasets, fix things and contribute to the project 😊
+4. Check training performance on different datasets, fix things and contribute to the project 😊

 #### Training on custom datasets

 1. Create a file `dataset_<your name>.py` in the folder `vp_suite/dataset`.
 2. Create a class that derives from `vp_suite.dataset.base_dataset.BaseVPDataset` and override the things you need.
 3. Write your dataset code or import existing code so that the superclass interface is served and the dataset initialization with `vp_suite/dataset/factory.py` still works.
-4. Write tests for your dataset (`test/test_dataset.py`) and register it in the `dataset_classes` dict of `vp_suite/dataset/factory.py`.
+4. Register it in the `DATASET_CLASSES` dict of `vp_suite/dataset/__init__.py`.
-5. Check training performance with different models, fix things and contribute to the project 😊
+5. Run pytest, check training performance with different models, fix things and contribute to the project 😊

 #### Custom losses, metrics and optimization

 1. Create a new file in `vp_suite/measure`, containing your loss or metric.
 2. Make `vp_suite.measure.base_measure.BaseMeasure` its superclass and provide all needed implementations and attributes.
-3. Register the measure in the `METRICS` dict of `vp_suite/measure/metric_provider.py` and, if it can also be used as a loss, in the `LOSSES` dict of `vp_suite/measure/loss_provider.py`.
+3. Register the measure in the `METRIC_CLASSES` dict of `vp_suite/measure/__init__.py` and, if it can also be used as a loss, in the `LOSS_CLASSES` dict.
-4. Write tests for the measure (`test/test_measures.py`).
-5. Check training/evaluation performance with different models and datasets, fix things and contribute to the project 😊
+4. Run pytest, check training/evaluation performance with different models and datasets, fix things and contribute to the project 😊

 ### Contributing